hhucn/dbas/docs/installation.rst

 -----------------

 There are some special variables for the database connection.
-These **have** to be set, otherwise an error will be raised explaning which variables aren't configured.
+These **have** to be set, otherwise an error will be raised explaining which variables aren't configured.

 +--------------+------------------------------------------------------------------+
 | DB_HOST | The hostname of the database (example: localhost, db, 10.0.0.2). |